-Such errors include the effects of mathematical mistakes, mistakes in applying accounting policies, oversights or misinterpretations of facts, and fraud.
+Such errors include mathematical computation, changes in accounting policies, misinterpretations and frauds.

 The cooperative shall recognize the effect of the correction of prior period error in the financial statements of the current period.

 Section 10.
 Disclosure of Prior Period Errors